Touratica/SO/Projeto/Ex02/README.md

 ## Testing

 To test both the sequential and the parallel versions of the Circuit Router, run the [doTest.sh](doTest.sh) script, specifying the maximum number of threads the parallel version will run and the input file.
-This will create a file within the same folder as the input file with the results of the test.
+This will compile both versions, create a file within the same folder as the input file with the results of the test and then delete de executables and binary files.

 ```bash
 ./doTest.sh 4 inputs/random-x32-y32-z3-n64.txt